fakedarren/mootools-core/Docs/Types/String.md

 ### Examples:

 	var myString = "{subject} is {property_1} and {property_2}.";
-	var myObject = {subject: 'Jack Bauer', property_1: 'our lord', property_2: 'savior'};
+	var myObject = {subject: 'Jack Bauer', property_1: 'our lord', property_2: 'saviour'};
-	myString.substitute(myObject); //Jack Bauer is our lord and savior
+	myString.substitute(myObject); //Jack Bauer is our lord and saviour